libp2p/specs/noise/README.md

 payload plus 16 bytes of authentication data, as [defined in the Noise spec][npf-message-format].

-When decrypted, the payload of a Noise transport message will have the structure described in [Encrypted Payloads](#encrypted-payloads).
-Receivers MUST decode the `body_len` field from the decrypted payload, and MUST ignore any additional padding following the `body` field.
+When decrypted, the payload of a Noise transport message will contain up to 65535 bytes of plaintext "application layer" data.
+This should be buffered by the reciever and exposed as a continuous readable stream of binary data.
+Likewise, when sending data, the noise-libp2p module should expose a writable streaming interface.
+The segmentation of data into Noise transport messages should be "invisible" outside of the noise-libp2p module.

 In the unlikely event that peers exchange more than `2^64 - 1` messages, they MUST terminate the connection to avoid reusing nonces, in accordance with the